 - Sketch it

 - Write the Words – this can include labels and sentences

 - Show, not tell

 - Using comparisons

 After the mini-lesson, you’ll ask students to use the strategy in their own writing.
-Often, before sending them off to work on their own pieces, I give them a quick task to try the strategy out.
+Often, before sending them off to work on their own pieces, we work on a writing activity together or I give them a quick task to try the strategy out.